YePack/glo-7030-projet/README.md

 # Increase the dataset

-Here is the procedure to follow in order to launch increase the dataset of images.
+Here is the procedure to follow in order to increase the dataset and label images.

 ## Prerequists